By Kristin Highland, MD, MS

 Early identification and treatment of these pulmonary complications is essential in order to improve outcomes in rheumatic diseases.

-Cleveland Clinic’s Rheumatic Lung Disease Program offers a comprehensive multidisciplinary approach to the care of these complex patients that includes close collaboration with rheumatology and the interstitial lung disease, pulmonary hypertension and transplantation programs within the Respiratory Institute.
+Cleveland Clinic’s Rheumatic Lung Disease Program offers a comprehensive multidisciplinary approach to the care of these complex patients that includes close collaboration with physicians from our rheumatology department as well as from the ILD, pulmonary hypertension and transplantation programs within the Respiratory Institute.

 Despite available therapies, the prognosis for pulmonary arterial hypertension (PAH) remains poor, especially for patients with CTD.
 Approved vasodilation therapies generally do not yield significant functional improvements in CTD-PAH patients.